 Predatory nematodes are types which seek out and attack an assortment of other garden pests like cutworms or squash vine borers.
 I often refer to these as beneficial nematodes, as they help keep our gardens pest-free.
 These are great to have around!

 Root knot nematodes, the Meloidogyne species, fall into the parasitic category.
-They can cause our plants to inexplicably yellow, develop stunted growth, or look weak.
-Their chewing on the root systems of plants can allow other plant diseases to take hold as well.
+They can cause host plants to inexplicably yellow, develop stunted growth, or look weak.
+Their chewing on the root systems and root cells of affected plants can allow other plant diseases to take hold as well.

 Root Knot Nematode Life Cycle

-The life cycle of these particular nematodes can be quite complex, but it breaks down into a few phases.
+The life cycle of root knot nematodes can be quite complex, but it breaks down into a few phases.
 There is an embryonic stage, four juvenile stages, and an adult form.